nvidia-holoscan/holoscan-sdk/docs/set_up_gpudirect_rdma.md

 ```sh
 rivermax_sdk=$DOWNLOAD_PATH/1.31.10
 ```
-*Install path might differ in future versions of Rivermax.*
+*The install path might differ in future versions of Rivermax.*
 :::

 1. Determine the logical name for the ConnectX devices that are used by each